electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 ![Imp In Fridge](http://i.imgur.com/z5llZBg.png)

-???
-If you don't have a fridge handy for this scenario, you can test the door being open by keeping the imp in a lit room.
-A door open for thirty seconds should register a case.
+If you don't have a fridge handy for this scenario, you can test the example behavior by emulating different conditions.
+For example, emulate a fridge door being open / closed by placing the imp device under a light / into a dark (it should be really dark).
+Emulate the high temperature case by moving the device from a cold place to a warmer one.

 ### Step 12: Monitor the data